splunk/public-o11y-docs/sp-oncall/spoc-integrations/microsoft-azure-oms-integration-guide-victorops.rst

 **Alerts**

-In order to send requests to trigger the Logic App just made we can leverage the Alerting which is native to Azure’s Monitoring functionality.
+In order to send requests to trigger the Logic App just made we can leverage the Alerting which is native to Azure's Monitoring functionality.
 Follow these steps:

 1. From the left menu pane, select **Monitoring**>> **Alerts** >> **New